gabrielcarneiro97/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life

-Conway's Game of Life in WebAssembly (Rust) + React.
+Conway's Game of Life in WebAssembly (Rust) + Phaser.